Marcus1car/PCAPNeedle/README.md

 # PCAPNeedle
-Forensic tool for PCAP file anlysis and pattern matching.
+Forensic tool for PCAP file analysis and pattern matching.